What is the Valency of Fluorine in CaF₂? Understanding Chemical Bonding and Oxidation States

 Q4: Are there exceptions to the octet rule?

 A4: Yes, there are exceptions to the octet rule.
-Some elements, particularly those in periods beyond the second row (e.g., phosphorus, sulfur), can accommodate more than eight electrons in their valence shell, forming expanded octets.
+Some elements, particularly those in periods beyond the second row (e.g.But , phosphorus, sulfur), can accommodate more than eight electrons in their valence shell, forming expanded octets.
 Other elements, such as boron, can have less than eight electrons in their valence shell, forming incomplete octets.

 Conclusion: A Deeper Understanding of Chemical Bonding